 The lancer-fronted jacket’s legacy is in no small part thanks to bands like The Ramones sporting it, but also due to Schott’s numerous innovations at the time of its release – from the Perfecto’s shorter, more contemporary cut to details like the small zip-up coin pocket on the front.

-Today, you’ll find the jacket in a wide range of fits and finishes, from pebbled leather slim-fit to smooth coloured designs.
+Today, you’ll find the design in a wide range of fits and finishes, from pebbled leather slim-fit to smooth coloured designs.
 Want our advice?
-Go authentic with a classic black leather version.
+Go authentic with a classic black leather jacket.

 Barbour Waxed Jacket

 It’s hard to believe that the Barbour jacket was once worn solely for practical purposes.
 Crafted from robust waxed cotton as outerwear for the fishermen of the north east of England, and later adopted by country folk, it’s a perfect option for any outdoor pursuit, including post-work drinks in the autumn.

 In recent decades the business, which remains family-owned and based in its original home of South Shields, has done well to bolster its fashion offering for those of us who wouldn’t have a clue what to do on a boat or horseback.
 However, the original always remains the best.

 Metal hardware, a corduroy collar and stitched branding to the front left pocket look just as iconic now as they ever did, and can be continually returned to the Barbour factory for re-waxing to keep the British weather out for years to come.

 Alpha Industries MA-1 Bomber Jacket

 Once known as something that surly doormen of bad clubs wore to cover their steroid-swollen arms, the MA-1 flight jacket has recently been welcomed back into the menswear fold owing to its authentic military aesthetic and unbeatable insulation.